ischasny/ipfsspecs/src/routing/http-routing-reader-privacy-v1.md

 tags: ['routing', 'double hashing', 'privacy']
 ---

-This specification describes an HTTP API for Privacy Preserving lookups.
+This specification describes an HTTP API for Privacy Preserving over the Delegated Routing.
 It's an extension to the existing HTTP Delegated Routing API and inherits all of its formats and design rationales.

 ## API Specification